PetLoversChat: First ever social media platform for pet lovers

-Arlene Scarano, MD, Internal Medicine Physician and Founder of PetLoversChat joins Gayle Guyardo the host of the nationally syndicated health and wellness show Bloom to talk about PETLOVERSCHAT the first-ever opportunity for pet owners worldwide to share their passion and love for their pets, allowing individuals to curate their social experience in one place.
+Arlene Scarano, MD, Internal Medicine Physician and her husband Pediatrican Joseph Scarano, MD, the Co-Founders of PetLoversChat join Gayle Guyardo the host of the nationally syndicated health and wellness show Bloom to talk about PETLOVERSCHAT the first-ever opportunity for pet owners worldwide to share their passion and love for their pets, allowing individuals to curate their social experience in one place.

 PETLOVERSCHAT is the first-ever social media platform devoted to connecting animal lovers and owners.
 Unique features include Pet of the Day, Pet Tricks, Pet Play Date, Pet Lost & Found, Chat Room and Pet Adoption.
 The PETLOVERSCHAT platform connects and strengthens the pet lovers community through the power and innovation of social media.
 The PETLOVERCHAT platform is a revolutionary multidimensional platform for pet lovers worldwide.
 Pet ownership culture is fragmented and underrepresented in todays social media landscape.
 This application provides the first-ever opportunity for pet owners worldwide to share their passion and love for their pets, allowing individuals to curate their social experience.